ScienceOfComputerProgramming/SCICO-D-21-00202/README.md

   <b>cd </b><em>LDIR</em>

 (5) Execute the following command to e.g. translate the ClientServer use case, modeled with DRAWIO, into go-code.
 The use case may have many configurations, concretely we will compile the configuration termed "One".
-The use case must be exported as xml, concretely this xml is found in "Apps":
+The use case must be exported as non-compressed xml to <em>LDIR</em>/examples/_USE-CASES/_DRAWIO\Apps:

   <b>java -jar ./peermodel-translator-2.0.0.jar DRAWIO ./examples/ Apps/ ClientServer One GO-CODE</b>